Integrations

 The Injection Principle

 2. Inject into the SYSTEM message, not the user message.
 The system message sets the model's operational mode.
-Injecting into the user message treats the scaffold as data to reason about, not as a constraint to follow.
+Injecting into the user message treats the injection as data to reason about, not as a constraint to follow.

 3. Keep the injection SEPARATE from your instructions.